digital-fabric/papercraft/README.md

 }
 ```

-## Parameter and block application
+## Parameter and Block Application

 Parameters and blocks can be applied to a template without it being rendered, by
 using `#apply`.
 This mechanism is what allows template composition and the